benfifield/chop-mp-live-event-connector/README.md

 This is a connector written in PHP using the PHP MP API wrapper by Scott Madeira (https://github.com/smadeira/ministry-platform-api).

-It is designed to be run from command-line PHP.
+It is designed to be run from command-line PHP, but will also work when run through a web server.
 You can run it on a schedule using cron or your preferred task scheduler.

 ### Current Features
 *  Calls the ChOP API to get live event info